-Said Abdelkader is one of several journalists arrested after the government summarily banned the privately owned press on September 18, 2001, in response to growing criticism of President Isaias Afewerki.
+Said was arrested after the government summarily banned the privately owned press on September 18, 2001, in response to growing criticism of President Isaias Afewerki.
 Eritrean authorities have never accounted for the whereabouts, health, or legal status of Said and the others.
-In 2007, CPJ confirmed that least one of the journalists arrested in 2001, Fesshaye “Joshua” Yohannes, had died in secret detention.
+In 2007, CPJ confirmed that at least one of the journalists arrested in 2001, Fesshaye “Joshua” Yohannes, died in secret detention.
 CPJ has been unable to confirm reports that others, including Said, perished in custody.
-CPJ continues to list the journalists on the prison census as a means of holding the government accountable for their fates.
+CPJ continues to list the journalists on the prison census to hold the government accountable for their fates.

 Said’s paper was one of several that had reported on divisions between reformers and conservatives within the ruling Party for Democracy and Justice and advocated for full implementation of the country’s democratic constitution.
 A dozen top reformist officials, whose pro-democracy statements had been relayed by the independent newspapers, were also arrested.

-Following the banning of the private press on September 18, 2001, Said was one of a group of journalists that addressed a letter to the Ministry of Information asking for clarification, according to a 2009 blog published by CPJ and authored by Aaron Behrane, former editor of Setit newspaper who now lives in exile.
+Following the banning of the private press on September 18, 2001, Said was one of a group of journalists that addressed a letter to the Ministry of Information asking for clarification, according to a 2009 blog published by CPJ and authored by Aaron Behrane, former editor of Setit newspaper who died in exile in May 2021.

 Meanwhile, shreds of often unverifiable, second- or third-hand information smuggled out of the country by people fleeing into exile have suggested that as many as seven journalists had died in prison.

-When asked in a June 2016 interview with Radio France International about the status of journalists and politicians arrested in 2001, Eritrean Foreign Affairs Minister Osman Saleh said "all of them are alive" and they "are in good hands."
-Asked if they would face trial, Osman said they would, "when the government decides" since members of the group are "political prisoners."
+In a June 2016 interview with Radio France International about the status of journalists and politicians arrested in 2001, Eritrean Foreign Affairs Minister Osman Saleh Mohammed said, "all of them are alive" and they "are in good hands."
+Asked if they would face trial, Osman said they would "when the government decides" since members of the group are "political prisoners."

-Eritrea’s government has not provided substantive information on Said’s health and location.
 In October 2018, Paulos Netabay, director of the state-owned Eritrean News Agency, told CPJ that the arrest of journalists in 2001 was connected to “acts of subversion and treason by some former politicians” and that the cases had been “submitted and decided by the National Assembly.”
-CPJ’s attempts to contact the Eritrean ministry of justice and ministry of foreign affairs by phone were unsuccessful.